 This is where we come in.
-Our experts will find out all about you, your history and future plans, and let you know which mortgage is best for you.
+Our expert brokers will find out all about you, your history and future plans, and let you know which mortgage is best for you.

-We don’t just pick a mortgage product, we will be by your side until you’ve turned the key in your front door.
+We don’t just pick a mortgage product, we will be by your side until you’ve turned the key in your front door of your first home.
 And we’ll even stick around afterwards (if you’ll have us).

 Your home may be repossessed if you do not keep up repayments on a mortgage or any debt secured upon it.